 3.4 Stakeholder Engagement Plan

-As mentioned above, stakeholder engagement will involve: (i) consultations with stakeholders throughout the entire project cycle to inform them about the project, including their concerns, feedback and grievances, and (ii) awareness-raising activities to sensitize communities on a) risks of COVID-19 and b) the project’s social protection component.
+As mentioned above, stakeholder engagement will involve: (i) consultations with stakeholders throughout the entire project cycle to inform them about the project, including their concerns, feedback and grievances, and (ii) awareness-raising activities to sensitize communities on a) risks of COVID-19; b) COVID-19 vaccination program and b) the project’s social protection component.

-3.3. (i) Stakeholder consultations related to COVID 19
+3.3. (i) Stakeholder consultations related to COVID 19 and COVID 19 vaccination